trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 - Fix - Cannot edit AnnotationStyle list from menu action #810
 - Fix - Pointer Tip of a page pointer cannot be hidden #813
 - Fix - Submodel preview rotation #803
+- Fix - Unexpected behaviour of the page pointer #823

 --------------------------------------------------------------------------------------------------